When it comes to bow ties, there are just too many choices to deal with. It applies the same to first time and seasoned

 The perfect bow does take practice to tie.
 It might be easy, however, still requires repetition.

 That said, don’t be tempted to use a ready-tied bow for a formal event.
 People in the know will spot it a mile away, and it’s considered a huge fashion faux pas.
 A fixed-size bow tie is useful as it keeps the bow proportional to the size of your neck.

 For the best fit, buy a bow tie that is the same size as your shirt collar.
-Alternatively, you can really push the boat out and have a tailor measure your neck.
+Alternatively, you can push the boat out and have a tailor to measure your neck.

 For wing-collared shirts, be sure to tuck the collar wings behind the bow tie.
 This follows formal dress rules but is also a practical strategy for keeping your tie firmly in place.